 At some point you felt reasonably fit…maybe even dare we say it, very fit.
-Then life happened you took an extended break and now you’re scratching your head wondering how to get back to running?
+Then life happened you took an extended break and now you’re scratching your head wondering how to get back into running after time off?

 Is it going to be painful, take forever, can your body even handle it?